 In addition to the $300,000 in monetary relief to the terminated manager, the company will provide her with a year of outplacement services.
 The company is also required to develop and implement an anti-sex discrimination policy and to provide annual training on all forms of sex discrimination, including sex stereotyping.

 The company must also report to the EEOC bi-annually on its progress in complying with the consent decree, including its handling of complaints of sex discrimination.

 “Women in the workplace deserve to advance as far as their talents and abilities take them without having the artificial barrier of sex stereotypes forced upon them,” said EEOC Tampa Field Director Evangeline Hawthorne.

 Unfortunately, gender bias in the workplace continues to be prevalent, despite being unlawful for over 50 years.
 According to a 2013 Gallup poll, 12% of women say they have been overlooked for a promotion or other opportunity because of their gender, versus 5% of employed men.
 The survey also reported that 17% of women in the workplace believe they have been denied a raise because of their gender.
 By contrast, only 4% of working men felt that way.

-Allegations of discriminating against a longtime employee because she is a woman and treating her less favorably than her male co-workers resulted in a costly experience for Nestlé.
-News of the settlement may also damage the global brand’s reputation, which can impact its financial health and hinder its ability to attract and retain the most skilled employees.
+Allegations of discriminating against a longtime employee because she is a woman and treating her less favorably than her male co-workers resulted in a costly settlement and may also damage the company’s brand reputation and ability to attract and retain the most skilled employees.